 PS: What’s your writing routine like now?

 CS: Since I decided I did not want to teach any summer classes, I usually write in the afternoons.
 In the mornings I usually go to the gym and then send emails.
 I know that some writers are very painstaking.
 One of my friends has told me that she writes very slowly, and she’s been working on a novel for about six years.
 I’m not like that at all—I tend to write fast, when I have the time really to focus.
 I also edit as I go.
 I think usually by the time I’m done with the first draft of a story it’s already been edited pretty closely, and often I let them sit for a few weeks or a month or two before I send them out, because I need to not know them as well as I do right after I finish them.

 I think a lot of people find writing really painful, and I find the idea of sitting down to write painful, but once I start writing I really love it.
 Most of the time.

 PS: I’ve always been puzzled by things like that.
 I always want to say, “maybe you should do something else, if you hate it so much.”

 CS: I know!
 I really like it.
 I don’t know, there’s a lot of things that I’m interested in, and I’m so curious about other people.
 I’m really nosy, I suppose.
 I like to know everything I can about people.
 So instead of bothering strangers and my friends for private information, I can make all this stuff up.
 It’s really fun.

 I’ve been doing this now for sixteen years or so.
 And you know, I hope something will get a little easier after you’ve been doing it for that long.
 You know John Updike, one of my idols, he was really productive, and his stuff is beautifully written.
-I think you can just hope … I hope we can become better, and I think we do, if we stick with it.subscribe to Ploughshares?
+I think you can just hope … I hope we can become better, and I think we do, if we stick with it.Might we be so bold as to suggest that you subscribe to Ploughshares?